Ecommerce Platform Battles: Commercetools vs SAP Hybris vs Remarkable Commerce

 Remarkable Commerce: Remarkable Commerce is a totally bespoke platform so the admin can be tailored to suit your needs within the build phase.
 Due to it being flexible, it allows for custom rules and logic to be created to automate certain features that influence SEO, such as a product retirement strategy.
 It doesn’t, however, have plugins and any mar-tech integration would be actioned as a development project.

 SAP Commerce Cloud: There is a large knowledge gap when it comes to technical SEO at Hybris, including Hybris forum members discussing where they can add meta keywords at a category level as recently as 2018, and in the official documentation allows users to create “SEO URLs”.
 Due to the sheer size of technology, retailers struggle to customise the platform's SEO architecture and run into common technical issues.
-There are several very large SEO issues that are commonly faced with SAP Hybris migrations, thanks to SALT for these include:
+There are several very large SEO issues that are commonly faced with SAP Hybris migrations, https://salt.agency/blog/migrating-sap-erp-hybris-and-seo/:

 Commercetools: The Commercetools solution itself is technically just API's, therefore SEO is not a consideration.
 However, Commercetools acquired Frontastic in 2021 (a frontend technology, which they now refer to as Commercetools Frontend) - so we are able to review the SEO performance of this framework instead.
 It is disappointing to again see references to 'Meta keywords' in the Frontastic support/guide documentation, an SEO practice that was debunked as a ranking factor by Google themselves, in 2009.